ska-telescope/developer.skatelescope.org/src/tutorial/release-management/automate-release-process.rst

 1. **Include the Release Makefile in Your Repo Makefile**

-   Open your `Makefile` file and include the release support from the `ska-cicd-makefile` repository.
+   Open your `Makefile` file and include the release support from the `ska-cicd-makefile` repository at the top of the file.

    .. code-block:: bash